Get all the latest data for Punta Del Este

 What is driving property prices up or down in Punta Del Este as of 2026?

-As of early 2026, the top three factors driving property prices in Punta Del Este are easing interest rates, the shift toward year-round living, and steady macroeconomic stability in Uruguay.
+As of 2026, the top three factors driving property prices in Punta Del Este are regional foreign demand, stronger tourism, and the shift toward more year-round living in Maldonado.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Punta Del Este here.